Git Submodule Won't Update to the Latest Commit

 Prevention

-• Use git clone --recurse-submodules <url> by default so new clones initialize submodules automatically.
+• Clone with git clone --recurse-submodules <url> so new clones initialize submodules automatically.

-• When bumping a submodule, always push to the submodule remote first, then commit the pointer change in the parent repo.
+• When bumping a submodule, push the submodule’s commits to its remote first, then commit the pointer change in the parent.
+Reversing this order is what produces fatal: reference is not a tree for everyone else.

-• Document the submodule workflow in CONTRIBUTING.md — many submodule bugs come from developers running git pull without knowing they also need git submodule update.
+• Document the workflow in CONTRIBUTING.md.
+Many submodule bugs come from developers running git pull without knowing they also need git submodule update.

 FAQ

 Q: After git submodule update, the submodule is in detached HEAD.
-Is that normal?
-A: Yes.
-Submodule updates check out a specific SHA, not a branch, so detached HEAD is the expected state.
-If you want to make commits inside the submodule, run git switch -c my-branch inside the submodule directory.
+Is that a bug?
+A: No, it is by design. git submodule update checks out a specific SHA, not a branch, so detached HEAD is expected.
+To make commits inside the submodule, run git switch -c my-branch there first, or use --merge / --rebase with --remote to stay on a branch.

-Q: How do I remove a submodule entirely from the repo?
-A: Run git submodule deinit -f vendor/ui-kit, then git rm -f vendor/ui-kit, then rm -rf .git/modules/vendor/ui-kit.
-Finally, remove the [submodule "vendor/ui-kit"] section from .gitmodules and commit.
+Q: How do I remove a submodule entirely?
+A: git submodule deinit -f vendor/ui-kit, then git rm -f vendor/ui-kit, then rm -rf .git/modules/vendor/ui-kit.
+Removing the [submodule "vendor/ui-kit"] block from .gitmodules happens automatically with git rm; commit the result.

-Q: Can I use --depth with submodule update to speed up CI?
-A: Yes, with git submodule update --init --recursive --depth 1.
-But if the pinned SHA is older than the depth cutoff, the fetch will fail.
-Prefer --depth 10 as a safer minimum.
+Q: Can I use --depth to speed up submodule updates in CI?
+A: Yes — git submodule update --init --recursive --depth 1.
+But if a pinned SHA is older than that cutoff the fetch fails with fatal: reference is not a tree.
+Use --depth 50 (or fetch-depth: 0 in Actions) as a safer minimum.

 Q: We changed the submodule URL across the whole team.
-What is the fastest migration path?
-A: One person updates .gitmodules, commits, and pushes.
-Everyone else runs git pull && git submodule sync --recursive && git submodule update --init --recursive in that order.
+What is the fastest migration?
+A: One person runs git submodule set-url vendor/ui-kit <newurl>, commits .gitmodules, and pushes.
+Everyone else runs, in order: git pull && git submodule sync --recursive && git submodule update --init --recursive.

 Tags: #git #version-control #Troubleshooting